Podcast: Play in new window | Download

 John Kremer: Find Something You Love

-The key think in marketing books is real simple: Find something you love to do.
+The key thing in marketing books is real simple: Find something you love to do.
 If you love the things you’re doing when marketing your books, you’ll do them well.
 Otherwise, you’ll do them halfheartedly or not at all.
 If there’s something you don’t like doing about marketing your book, don’t try doing it yourself.
 Find someone who loves doing that thing and hire them.

 If you want to be successful as an author, you have to fall in love with marketing.
 You don’t have to love everything about marketing, but you have to love enough things that you actually take the time to tell other people about your book.
 Word of mouth rarely happens if you don’t start it.
 And word of mouth sells 80% of all books.